Yelp/pidtree-bcc/README.md

   be out-of-scope.

 ## Dependencies
-See the installation instructions for [bcc](https://github.com/iovisor/bcc)
+See the installation instructions for [bcc](https://github.com/iovisor/bcc).
+It is required for the `python3-bcc` package and its depedencies to be installed.

 Most notably, you need a kernel with eBPF enabled (4.4 onward) and the Linux headers for your running kernel version installed.
 For a